petrvanblokland/DesignDesignSpace/Site.md

 ### Claudia Mens

-I am the child of the woods.
-We lived in a wooden house.
-At a dirt road.
-Endlessly tinker with acorns.
-Myself hiding under the ferns.
-Preferably in a sweater and pants.
-Wow, what a freedom, what a space.
-Always together with other kids.

-“Watching is a verb,” my mother would say “look at the world.
-Look how beautiful that portrait has been painted.”
-I drew notebooks.
-Making atmospheres and environments, little peepshows.
-Then crept behind my mom’s Husqvarna sewing machine and sewed a wide comfy skirt.
-To climb into trees.

 After three decades, running a studio from 1980 till 2010, it was time for something else.
 Claudia went looking and longing for the woods of her childhood.
 She found that feeling back on Martha's Vineyard in the USA, where she began drawing with childlike pleasure and painting.
 Arose leafs and fern motifs, inspired by her travels in Africa, South America and Asia.

 She designed a series of scarves with type and motifs of leafs, produced by NGO Kumudini Welfare Trust in Bangladesh.
 In 2016, she started with a lot of spirit and fun <a href="peppertom.com" target="External">Pepper+Tom</a>.